Norwegian Fjords Cycling Cruise

 A dozen years ago Jan and I realized the perfect opportunity for a Santana Adventure to Norway would be to charter a small cruise ship that would link together prime sections of Norway’s coastal fjords, inlets, & islands.

-Years ago we heard faint whispers.
+Back in 2017 we heard faint whispers.
 A new class of smaller and more capable cruise ships.
 Polar-rated yachts with green propulsion and advanced stabilization.
-When Ponant’s original “Explorer Class” cruiser was launched in Norway last summer, Jan and I were two of the first aboard.
-For 2021, we were able to charter its younger optimized sister, Le Dumont d’Urville, which will be launched later this month.
+In 2018, when Ponant’s original “Explorer Class” cruiser was launched in Norway, Jan and I were two of the first aboard.
+For August 2021, we were able to charter its younger optimized sister, Le Dumont D’Urville.

 Le Dumont d’Urville is the most opulent cruise ship Santana has ever chartered.
 For our clients who wish to have the ultimate luxury experience, we’ve found the cruise ship version of a Ritz Carlton Resort.